SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 In reality people do spend their savings, eventually, and this can have a small pressure on prices, an inflation bias.
 But it is never a problem except when supply of goods are scarce, as in war time or a pandemic.
 In this case progressive tax rates (via bracket creep) will automatically cool off inflation in an economic boom.

+In a supply shock crisis the remedy for inflation is totally different, it is to *increase government investment* to fix supply.
+A gross way to do so would be to lower taxes.
+But direct functional targeted investments will fix the supply crises faster.

-But in this scenario the tax return is not in order for the government to get their own scorepoints, it is rather to withdraw scorepoints from the non-government sector which reduces claims on real goods produced by firms.
+But in the former scenario the tax return is not in order for the government to get their own scorepoints, it is rather to withdraw scorepoints from the non-government sector which reduces claims on real goods produced by firms.

 The one-liner *reality* is: